astronomer/docs/learn/get-started-with-airflow-part-2.md

     ![Import Error](/img/tutorials/get-started-with-airflow-part-2_ImportError.png)

+This error is due to a missing provider package.
 Provider packages are Python packages maintained separately from core Airflow that contain hooks and operators for interacting with external services.
 You can browse all available providers in the [Astronomer Registry](https://registry.astronomer.io/).

 Your DAG uses operators from two Airflow provider packages: the [HTTP provider](https://registry.astronomer.io/providers/http) and the [GitHub provider](https://registry.astronomer.io/providers/github).
 While the HTTP provider is pre-installed in the Astro Runtime image, the GitHub provider is not, which causes the DAG import error.